PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Tornado-techie/README.md

 ## Project Description

 This is a modern React-based Task Manager application built with Vite and Tailwind CSS.
 It allows users to manage their tasks efficiently and features a theme switcher for toggling between light and dark modes.
+It shows my commitment to master MERN in my journey at PLP.

 ## Features